jargonary/jargonary.org/src/content/saas/revenue.md

 ---
 title: "Revenue"
 acronym: ""
-definiton: "The income of a company, mainly what customers pay."
+definition: "The income of a company, mainly what customers pay."
 ---